devbyaccident/terraform-workshop/exercises/02/README.md

 We've only set the description, so there's no default value, and it will use the default type of: `string`.

-### Adding the values statically in the variables stanza.
+### Adding the values statically in the variables block.

 You might notice that there is no "value" parameter in the syntax for the variable object.
-This is because the variables stanzas are not meant to be inputs themselves, but rather placeholders that handle input and allow for reference throughout the working directory.
-Though it is true that variable stanzas can be used this way by simply setting the "default" to the desired value, this negates the benefits of Terraform's native re-usability.
+This is because the variables blocks are not meant to be inputs themselves, but rather placeholders that handle input and allow for reference throughout the working directory.
+Though it is true that variable blocks can be used this way by simply setting the "default" to the desired value, this negates the benefits of Terraform's native re-usability.
 Instead, try using one of the below methods.